darrenjl/darrenjl.github.io/content/playbook.md

 # INTRO

 Below is a collection of topics with associated guides and references that I found particularly useful when making my transition from a software engineer to a team lead.
-This was always intended to be a private document but when mentoring people in my team transitioning into leadership positions I shared this and received the feedback that it was useful.
+Some are just links and some have a summary or my own thoughts included.
+This was always intended to be a private document but when mentoring people in my team transitioning into leadership positions I shared this and received feedback that it was very useful.
 I'm sharing now in the hope that it can be useful to others as well.

 This is a living document which I aim to  continuously update when I find new and interesting things so the content and structure will change over time.